 Personally, I have created my own style of Thai Massage by adding techniques from yoga therapy, Chi Nei Tsang abdominal work, and rocking moves, which we teach at Thai Healing Massage Academy.

 Visit Thai Healing Massage Academy’s online training library with 20 Thai Massage courses for all your training needs and all levels of skills.

 Most of the evolution of Thai Massage has occurred on the western side of the globe, whereas Thailand is remaining on the traditional side.

 To understand why that is the case, consider the following reasons:

 - Western therapists have easy access to countless therapy systems

 - They are financially more able to travel and study with several teachers

-Tradition versus creativity
+Tradition versus creativity and innovation

-Thais do not have any of those advantages and therefore remain strictly on the traditional side.
-Although there are certainly many good Thai Massage teachers in Thailand, the western therapists have added the element of creativity to the system.
+Thais do not have any of those advantages and therefore remain primarily on the traditional side.
+They are not exposed to or familiar with the many healing arts modalities that western therapists have access to.